 These days, credit cards can be classified into quite a few different categories.
-Now that you’ve evaluated your goals and credit card behavior, you should be able to narrow your focus to the category of credit card that meets your needs:
+Now that you’ve evaluated your goals and spending behavior, you should be able to narrow your focus to the category that meets your needs:

 - Traditional: These are the “plain vanilla” cards.
 They may have a couple of perks, like rental car insurance or identity theft protection, but for the most part are devoid of fancy bells and whistles.
 This doesn’t mean that you should automatically discount these cards – often, they don't have annual fees and they offer competitive rates.

 - Student: These cards are designed for younger consumers who are part-time or full-time students.
 Many of these cards have rewards programs oriented toward the wants and needs of younger 20-somethings.
 They also tend to have lower fees.